wso2/docs-mi/en/docs/reference/connectors/salesforce-connectors/sf-overview.md

 ### Salesforce inbound endpoint

 **Salesforce Inbound Endpoint**  uses the [Salesforce streaming API](https://developer.salesforce.com/docs/atlas.en-us.api_streaming.meta/api_streaming/intro_stream.htm) to receive notifications.
 This is bundled with and can be obtained from the Salesforce connector available in the store.
-The Salesforce Inbound Endpoint receives notifications based on the changes that happen to Salesforce data with respect to an SOQL (Salesforce Object Query Language) query you define, in a secured and scalable way.
+The Salesforce inbound endpoint receives notifications based on the changes that happen to Salesforce data with respect to an SOQL (Salesforce Object Query Language) query you define, in a secured and scalable way.

 * **[Setting up the PushTopic in Salesforce]({{base_path}}/reference/connectors/salesforce-connectors/sf-inbound-endpoint-configuration/)**: This documentation explains how to set up the Salesforce environment to connect with WSO2 Salesforce Inbound Endpoint.